SAP-archive/teched2021-ANA261/exercises/ex3/README.md

 ### Step 16

 Navigate to the Data Management view.
 At the far-right end of the import job listing, there is an ellipsis icon.
 Select it and from the popup menu, choose Edit.
+You will be prompted, asking to rerun the query.
+Confirm this and the data will be reaquired.

 ![][image-16]
 ### Step 17